 - d.
-The fraud indicators of CAR Special Investigations Unit (SIU) Standards and Fraud Profile shall be considered to determine possible warning signs of fraud (Appendix A). - e.
-A determination shall be made of the type and extent of further investigation that may be necessary if the initial screening identifies discrepancies or inconsistencies. - 2.
-Initial Investigation
+The fraud indicators of CAR's Special Investigative Unit (SIU) Standards and Fraud Profile shall be considered to determine possible warning signs of fraud.
+Refer to Appendix A. - e.
+A determination shall be made of the type and extent of further investigation that may be necessary if the initial screening identifies discrepancies or inconsistencies.

+2. Initial Investigation